wesselvanree/shopify-theme-tailwind/README.md

      npm run shopify
      ```

-2. Compile your code: in a separate terminal window, run `npm start` to start
+2. Build your code: in a separate terminal window, run `npm start` to start
    watch for file changes and build development bundles.

 If you prefer to use one single terminal window, you can customize the scripts